Huckdirks/text-excuse-generator/docs/README.md

 ## Introduction

 Recently, I came across a reddit post on [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) that had a comment that referenced [this repository](https://github.com/NARKOZ/hacker-scripts#readme).
 While not only being a pretty funny story and set of scripts, it also got me thinking about creating a script of my own to create excuses and text them to whoever I want/need to.
 Unlike the scripts that I took inspiration from: [hangover.py](https://github.com/NARKOZ/hacker-scripts/blob/master/python3/hangover.py) & [smack_my_bitch_up.py](https://github.com/NARKOZ/hacker-scripts/blob/master/python3/smack_my_bitch_up.py), that just picked excuses from a predetermined list, I decided to generate the excuses using [OpenAI's GPT-3.5-turbo](https://openai.com/blog/openai-api/) API, and I used [Twilio's API](https://www.twilio.com/docs/sms/quickstart/python) to send text messages.
 The program prompts the user (or can be passed in as arguments) for: the sender of the text, the recipient of the text, the 'problem', an excuse for the problem, and the option to send the generated message as a text.
 It also has a system to save phone numbers to names, so you can just type in a name instead of a phone number.
 Since the program uses OpenAI's [GPT-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5) model, it can generate a pretty good excuse to anyone for virtually anything!
 The program can be run normally, with command line arguments, or imported as a module into another python file.
-Since it can have command line arguments passed in to operate it, it can be used in other programs, such as a BASH script, or used in a cron job.
+Since it can have command line arguments passed in to operate it, it can be used in other programs, such as a Bash script, or used in a cron job.

 ## Uses